-COVID-19 has exacerbated the economic vulnerabilities of Colombia, but there seems to be a bright spot for the country’s economy.
-According to The Organisation for Economic Co-operation and Development (OECD), Colombia’s GDP will grow by 6.1% in 2022, and by 2.1% in 2023.
+COVID-19 undoubtedly exacerbated the economic vulnerabilities of Colombia, but the country’s economy is gradually improving.
+According to The Organisation for Economic Co-operation and Development (OECD), Colombia’s GDP will grow by 1.5% in 2023 and by 1.8% in 2024.
 Private consumption will be the main driver of its recovery, driven by a gradual uptick in employment.

 As a complement to this article, we recommend reading our Infographic: How Colombians Buy Online.